 In a medium bowl, whisk together flour, baking powder and salt.

 In a large bowl, cream together butter and 1 1/2 cups sugar until light.
-Beat in the egg whites, followed by the vanilla extract.
+Beat in the vegetable oil and egg whites, followed by the vanilla extract.
 Stir in one third of the flour mixture, followed by half of the buttermilk.
 Stir in an additional third of the flour mixture, followed by the remaining buttermilk.
 Stir in the rest of the flour and mix until no streaks of dry ingredients remaining.

 In a small bowl, whisk together egg yolks, remaining 2 tbsp sugar and lemon zest until smooth.
 Stir in approximately 1/3 of the vanilla batter and mix until uniform.